geodeepak/Seismolive/What's-New-in-ObsPy-1.0.md

 ### New Internal Structure

 Over the years ObsPy has accumulated some cruft and technical debt.
-In this release we massively restructured ObsPy to ease maintenance to be able to tackle future challenges.
+In this release we have massively restructured ObsPy to ease maintenance and to be able to tackle future challenges.
 A side effect of all these changes is that it might affect you - our users.
 We took great care to minimize these effects: **Everything that worked with ObsPy 0.10.2 should still work with ObsPy 1.0.0 but you might get a lot of warnings.
-Please adjust your code so no more warnings are raised so it will work with future ObsPy versions.**.
+Please adjust your code until no more warnings are raised so it will work with future ObsPy versions.**.

 ObsPy is now structured as follows: